Grumme2/E7020E_Project/README.md

 `openocd -f openocd.cfg`

-Then open a new terminal window and redirect to the **radio-module** directory, and from that you may run the program:
+Then open a new terminal window and redirect to the **project_code** directory, and from that you may run the program:

 `cargo run`